adamrenklint/asimov.js/README.md

 ## Create a new project

-So let's create our very first app.
-It will load an initializer that logs a message.
+So let's create our very first asimov.js app, a tiny thing that will load an initializer that logs a message.

 ```
 /hello-world